5 Key Performance Indicators

 4. Current ratio

-The current ratio is calculated by taking the total current assets and dividing it by total current liabilities.
-This ratio indicates the company's liquidity and ability to meet their creditors' demands, if the need arises.
-Healthy current ratio differ from industry to industry, but a typical ratio is around 1.5 to three times.
+The current ratio is calculated by taking the total current assets and dividing them by total current liabilities.
+This ratio indicates the company's liquidity and ability to meet its creditors' demands if the need arises.
+Healthy current ratios differ from industry to industry, but a typical ratio is around 1.5 to three times.

 A higher current ratio is considered better because it indicates a business would be more likely to pay a creditor back.
 That said, if the current ratio is too high, it could mean that the business isn’t utilising its current assets as efficiently as it should.

 Some of our clients have a very low current ratio, as there are substantial loans from directors in their balance sheet.
 This simply means that the business owners are pumping their own personal cash into the business and not getting the required returns back.

 This ratio indicates the average time it takes for the business to collect its debts.
 The earlier you collect the money from your customers, the better your cash flow.
 On the flip side, if it takes too long for your customers to pay you, it can strongly affect your business operations down the road.

 While some customers may be unprofessional and hope you forget that they owe you money, a majority of the customers and clients you encounter may simply have overlooked your payment or be buried under too much paperwork that they were unable to send you a cheque in the stipulated time.
 So sometimes all that is needed is a timely follow-up with your customers to remind them of outstanding debt.
 But that means you need to find a way to remind yourself to get it done.